fossas/fossa-cli/docs/features/custom-license-and-keyword-searches.md

 ## Regular expression format

+The regular expressions in Custom License and Keyword searches use Rust's regular expression syntax.
+Here are a few examples.
+You can also view the [full regular expression syntax documentation](./custom-license-and-keyword-search-regular-expression-syntax.md).

+### Searching for a phrase with some characters
 ## Configuring custom-license searches for your whole organization

 If you want to scan for the same custom licenses for every project you analyze with `fossa analyze`, you can set up custom license scans in FOSSA's admin UI.